 Lecture Notes.
-I will not test on material I do not cover in class.
-I will type up my lecture notes right after class and post them-they will be a lot better than yours-and you can use them to direct your study.
+I will not test on material I do not cover in class--use them to direct your study.

 Worksheets.
 In my course notes I provide my personal contribution to review sheets, study guides, and learning techniques.
 I think some of them are very good and will employ many directly in the discussion sessions and in the Academic Communities evening sessions.
 I will make the worksheets available to download every Sunday just in time for the Sunday discussion session.
 All of the worksheets are designed with the specific purpose of preparing you for the material I think is important.
 If you hear me tell you it is a good idea to learn what is on a worksheet, it probably is.